mjoblin/vibin/README_DEV.md

 * Instantiates and manages any `ExternalService` implementations (such as Wikipedia, etc).
 * Exposes all capabilities of the streamer and media server, such as transport controls, retrieving media metadata, etc.
-* Provides access to the information received from external services (such as lyrics, links, etc).
-* Persists information to TinyDB.
+* Acts as a hub for all the feature managers (Favorites, Links, Lyrics, etc).
 * Announces any updates as messages over a WebSocket connection (such as playhead position updates, playlist updates, etc) to any interested subscribers.